Texas Board of Legal Specialization

 - A contested child welfare case in which the applicant served as lead counsel for a party or a child and that was resolved without a trial on the merits; or

 - Post-trial proceedings in which the applicant played a substantial role.

 For further information, please consult the complete Child Welfare Standards for Attorney Certification.

-Attorneys and judges will be required to pay the application fee and the examination fee in order to take the exam.
+Attorney and judicial applicants are required to pay the application fee and, if approved, to pay the examination fee in order to take the exam.
 Following successful completion of the exam, those who become Board Certified in Child Welfare Law will be eligible to receive reimbursement of their examination fee from the Children’s Commission.

 Due to the confidential nature of the application process, verification from TBLS of applicant information is not available.
-After examination results are published, those who have successfully passed the exam can return to this page to complete and return the reimbursement form and request reimbursement of their exam fee from the Children's Commission.
+After examination results are published, those who have successfully passed the exam can return to this page to complete and submit the reimbursement form to request reimbursement of their exam fee from the Children's Commission.

 TBLS and National Association of Counsel for Children Child Welfare Law Specialist